Ibrahim778/BetterHomebrewBrowser/README.md

 1. Thanks to SparklingPheonix for beta testing

 ## Donations
-If you like my work, you can suppourt me via [PayPal](https://www.paypal.com/paypalme/GloveTekLtd)
+If you like my work, you can support me via [PayPal](https://www.paypal.com/paypalme/GloveTekLtd)